Palem1988/blocknetdx-utils/README.md

 - It would also be advisable to run them on a periodic basis.
 Because the newly run tests will *always* be different from the previous ones (to the randomness nature).

 - Randomness is used for the following variables:
-  - call order in the sequence
+  - call order in the sequence.
   - size of parameters sent to the API.
-  - content type
+  - content type.
+  - valid / invalid nature of parameter.